 5. Can hackers steal my money if my Personal Capital Account is compromised?

 Let’s assume the worst: there has been a breach of your Personal Capital account.
 Question is if the hackers can steal all your money?

 No, they can’t, and there are two reasons for that:

-- The Personal Capital application is designed to make it impossible to move money in, out, or between accounts from the dashboard.
+One, the Personal Capital application is designed to make it impossible to move money in, out, or between accounts from the dashboard.
 You can’t do it, and the hackers can’t do it either.

-- Your credentials are never sent to your browser.
+And two, your credentials are never sent to your browser.
 They are stored at Yodlee, remember?